lsprangers/lsprangers.github.io/docs/aws_sap/SERVICE_COMMUNICATION.md

     - Answer: Originally thought SQS FIFO because of this section, but 10k orders per second is too much for SQS FIFO
         - Even at max it is "3k messages / second with batching", so this doesn't work
         - Also at this scale it is probably something with streaming
-    - Answer was Kinesis Data Streams where we can order by `customer_id` by partitioning the input by `customer_id`
+    - Answer was Kinesis Data Streams where you can order by `customer_id` by partitioning the input by `customer_id`
         - Kinesis Data Streams:
             - ***IS NOT*** a processing engine, you do not write Flink style code on it
             - ***IS*** similar to Kafka where data is streamed in and durably held for consumers to pull on topics based on offsets